 If you are wanting a break before you hike up even higher again then enjoy a bit of relaxation at the recently built cafe.
-Of course as with anything with a good view the prices are a bit on the high side.
-Though this is Koh Phi Phi and prices here are ridiculous to begin with.
-Nevertheless grab a cold drink and a bit to eat, sit back on their viewing deck or inside with the air conditioning and take in these amazing views!
+Of course, as with anything with a good view, the prices are a bit on the high side.
+Though this is Koh Phi Phi and prices here are ridiculous.
+Nevertheless, grab a cold drink and a bit to eat, sit back on their viewing deck or inside with the air conditioning and take in these amazing views!

 Koh Phi Phi Viewpoint 3